The Honor Code

 - Students must submit two interim reports.

-- They must write and submit an abstract for publication in the annual abstract book.
+- They must write and submit an abstract and final paper.

 Please note that there may be additional program-specific requirements.